Asylum seekers worry new US policy will mean more waiting

 There are about 2,400 names on the asylum processing list at San Ysidro.
 U.S. officials have been calling up to 100 names a day.

-U.S. authorities plan to bus asylum seekers back and forth to the border for court hearings in downtown San Diego, including an initial appearance within 45 days.
+U.S. authorities plan to bus asylum seekers back and forth to the border for court hearings in downtown San Diego, including an initial appearance within 45 days, according to a U.S. official familiar with the plan who spoke on condition of anonymity because it was not yet publicly announced.

+The Trump administration will make no arrangements for them to consult with attorneys, who may visit clients in Tijuana or speak with them by phone, the official said.

 The U.S. has witnessed a surge in asylum claims, especially from Central American families.
 Due largely to a court-imposed 20-day limit on detaining children, families are typically released with a notice to appear in immigration court.
 With a backlog of more than 800,000 cases, it can take years to settle cases.